Politics of Harry Potter: Subversive and anarchistic message

 Gerson of the Washington Post also described what he considered to be the very subversive nature of the Harry Potter books in the answer they offer to death.
 Voldemort believes that death must be mastered and "beaten".
 In contrast, Harry accepts the necessity of his own death for the sake of love.
 Gerson also suggests that some will ask the book series about tolerance also be a book series about religion.
 He answers that many others "believe – not in spite of their faith but because of it – that half-bloods, werewolves and others should be treated with kindness and fairness.
 Above all, believers are called to love, even at the highest cost."

 In a 1999 interview with Rowling, The Guardian Unlimited's Joanna Carey said, "JK Rowling is every bit as witty and subversive as you'd expect.
 Rowling described her admiration of Jessica Mitford since age 14, her time at Exeter University "not quite the chance to be the 'radical' I planned", and said the later books dealing with Harry's hormones, and deaths would be unlike other children's series like the Famous Five.
 When Carey suggested a parallel between Harry Potter and Prince Harry, Rowling laughed it off, saying that a friend warned her to "never let the press make you discuss the royal family."

-James Morone, a political science professor at Brown University, wrote in the liberal American Prospect in 2001, "Magical headmaster Albus Dumbledore practically awards bonus points for breaking rules.
+James Morone wrote in the American Prospect in 2001, "Magical headmaster Albus Dumbledore practically awards bonus points for breaking rules.
 Hogwarts School of Witchcraft and Wizardry is unruly, even slightly anarchic.
 Harry's classmate Hermione 'had become a bit more relaxed about breaking the rules,' writes Rowling near the end of Philosopher's Stone, 'and she was much nicer for it.'
 There's more than a touch of anarchy when all the students sing to their own tune.
 In her books, the kids are the central agents of their own lives.
 They make choices.
 Weigh judgments.
 Wrestle with freedom."

 Isabelle Smadja of Le Monde wrote that Harry Potter is the first fictional hero of the anti-globalist, anti-capitalist, pro-Third World, "Seattle" generation.
 She wrote that "Examination of the text suggests that they are, in fact, a ferocious critique of consumer society and the world of free enterprise."